 In 1991, Jett, a Harvard MBA, joined Kidder Peabody, a white shoe investment bank that had been acquired by General Electric.
-No one seemed bothered by his underwhelming record as a mortgage bond trader: Jett had been fired by each of his previous employers, Morgan Stanley and First Boston.1
+No one seemed bothered by his underwhelming record as a mortgage bond trader: Jett had been fired by each of his previous employers, Morgan Stanley and First Boston.

 Jett was deployed to trade long maturity U.S. Treasury bonds called STRIPS.
 A U.S. Treasury bond pays interest every six months until redemption, at which point the principal invested is also repaid.
 STRIPS decompose the Treasury bond into its constituents: a principal repayment and interest payments.
 With STRIPS, each of these future payments becomes a separate, tradeable instrument.
-The Federal Reserve facilitated this activity by allowing dealers to present bonds to be decomposed and recombine the pieces back into bonds.2 floundering.
+The Federal Reserve facilitated this activity by allowing dealers to present bonds to be decomposed and recombine the pieces back into bonds.

+By investment banking standards, trading STRIPS was mundane work.
+It was a very liquid market with limited profit potential.
+Initially, Jett seemed to be floundering.
 But suddenly his performance turned around.
 In 1992, Jett contributed \$32 million of profits, far more than anyone at the firm had ever made in that product.
 In 1993, he was promoted to be the head government bond trader, and his personal bottom line grew to \$151 million.
 His bonus that year was \$9.3 million.
-Jett's immediate boss, Edward Cerullo, benefited from Jett's performance, earning more than \$20 million that year.3
+Jett's immediate boss, Edward Cerullo, benefited from Jett's performance, earning more than \$20 million that year.